Azilen/Spring-Actuator/README.md

     - spring-data-couchbase to be 2.1.4.RELEASE
     - java-client to be 2.2.8
     - spring-data-cassandra to be 1.5.1.RELEASE

+- build war file of your spring application.

 - Copy war file and start the tomcat server.